TheHelloWorldWriter/n-chars-editor/README.md

 ## Running Locally

 To run this project on your local machine, you'll need a simple web server.
-You can't just open the `docs/index.html` file in your browser because of how JavaScript modules are handled.

 1. Clone this repository:
     ```bash